• Skip to primary navigation

 Leftover cannoli cream filling will only last about 24-48 hours in the refrigerator.
 After that, it will start to become runny.

-If you loved this ricotta cannoli filling recipe, check out these other Italian dessert recipes that I know you will love too!
+If you loved this traditional Cannoli Filling Recipe, check out these other Italian dessert recipes that I know you will enjoy, too!

 Recipe